-On April 1, 2020, the TSSWCB is currently staffed by 73(71.4 FTEs) employees and has a current operating budget of approximately \$222 million for the biennium.
-Twenty-seven (25.4FTEs) employees are centrally located in Temple, Texas in close proximity to the state headquarters of the United States Department of Agriculture-Natural Resource Conservation Service(USDA-NRCS), a federal agency that is a partner in the statewide conservation program.
-The other 46 employees are located throughout the state either in satellite or regional offices.
+In fiscal year 2023, the TSSWCB employed a total of 73 employees, which includes 11 new hires and 9 separated employees.
+As of March 2024, the TSSWCB is currently staffed with 73 (71.4 FTEs) employees and has a current operating budget of approximately \$222 million for the biennium.

+Location of Employees

+There are 27 employees located at Headquarters in Temple, Texas, while the other 46 employees are located throughout the state either in remote or regional offices.